groundtruth/PoziMobile/README.md

 [Bad Elf](http://bad-elf.com/) sells devices ($130-$180) for enhanced GPS performance on iOS.
 Their free app only shows status info when connected to one of their devices.
-The higher end device has its own display that shows detailed status info.
+The higher end device has its own display that shows detailed status information.